Dynamic Light Scattering

 Equipping biologics researchers with dynamic light scattering instruments designed for biologics

-Unchained Labs has the ultimate kick-ass DLS instruments for solving problems – Stunner and Uncle.
-Both use low sample volumes, while each instrument adds a little something extra: want a quick read on concentration and size?
+Unchained Labs has the ultimate kick-ass DLS instruments for solving problems - Stunner and Aunty.
+Both use low sample volumes and each adds a little something extra: want a quick read on concentration in addition to size?
 Only Stunner can do it.
-Looking to get the whole picture of a sample’s stability?
-Uncle is your one-stop platform.
+Looking to get the whole picture of a sample's stability?
+Aunty is your one-stop platform.

 Figure 1.
 Light scattering intensity changes differently over time for different sized particles.